Our Cocoa

 Partnerships for progress

-Ferrero is a longtime member of the World Cocoa Foundation and the International Cocoa Initiative and a founding member of the Cocoa & Forests Initiative aimed at tackling deforestation.
-In 2020 Ferrero announced its intention to support two public-private initiatives, the Child Learning and Education Facility (CLEF), and the Early Learning and Nutrition Facility (ELAN), that aim to promote quality education and early childhood development for over 6 million children in Ivory Coast.
+Ferrero is a long-time member of the World Cocoa Foundation and the International Cocoa Initiative and a founding member of the Cocoa & Forests Initiative aimed at tackling deforestation.
+In 2021 Ferrero joined a large-scale public-private partnership, the Child Learning and Education Facility (CLEF), that aims to provide quality education to 4 million children in Ivory Coast.

 Cocoa